jorgenfar/netlight-node-workshop/README.md

 ```

 ## 4. Create a browser version of our package
 We will now go through what we need to do if we want to use our package in the browser and not only in Node.js.
+All of these steps should be done in the new project that we created in 3.

 ### A. Add Webpack to our project
 We begin with adding Webpack and `json-loader` to our project that will manage the JavaScript and JSON for us.